Cathleen M Connell, PhD

-Dr. Connell is Professor and Chair of the Department of Health Behavior and Health Education in the School of Public Health.
+Dr. Connell is a Professor in Health Behavior and Health Education and the Interim Chair of Health Management and Policy in the School of Public Health.
 Her research focuses on the psychological and social context of chronic disease self-management and dementia caregiving.

 - HBEHED628 Chronic Illness Interventions: Midlife to Older Adulthood